slsa-framework/slsa/docs/spec/v1.1/about.md

 ## What is SLSA?

+SLSA ("salsa") is Supply-chain Levels for Software Artifacts.

 SLSA is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
 The specification set by SLSA is useful for both software producers and consumers: producers can follow SLSA's guidelines to